mholetzko/downloader/src/README.md

-# bB Downloader - Frontend Architecture
+# Music Downloader - Frontend Architecture

-This directory contains the Electron frontend application that provides the user interface for the bB Downloader.
+This directory contains the Electron frontend application that provides the user interface for the Music Downloader.

 ## 🏗️ Architecture Overview